Chase Trifecta Point Calculators

 - Combo 3: Chase Ink Business Preferred + Freedom/Business Unlimited

 All of these credit card combinations are great for making sure you earn no less than 1.5 Ultimate Rewards Points per $1 spent on non-category/miscellenous purchases.
-Again, don't forget to add the no annual fee Chase Freedom card to these combos if you can!

 You can use this rewards comparison calculator to calculate how many points, miles, or cash back you can earn based on your spend per category.
 This calculator will also give you the dollar value of the cards based on rewards earned and how much each benefit is worth to you minus the fees.
 You'll be able to change the cards in both columns with this calculator.